talperetz/browsegraph/README.md

 </br>

 ## 🤗 Contributions
-Composio is open-source and we welcome contributions.
+BrowseGraph is open-source and we welcome contributions.
 Please fork the repository, create a new branch for your feature, add your feature or improvement, and send a pull request.